MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

 \*\* If the password of the SQL user contains special characters, you might encounter issues during deployment.

-\*\*\* The SQL user name and password for SQL authentication are secured because they are encrypted and stored in the file share.
+\*\*\* The SQL user name and password for SQL authentication are secured because they're encrypted and stored in the file share.

 ### <a name="createdns"></a>Step 4.
 Create DNS zones and add A records